coatyio/coaty-js/docs/man/migration-guide.md

 * `CommunicationManager.observeRaw()` no longer emits messages for non-raw Coaty communication event types.

+We abandon *partial* Update events in favor of full Update events where you can choose to observe Update events for a specific core type or object type, analogous to Advertise events.
+This optimizes messaging traffic because Update events are no longer submitted to all Update event observers but only to the ones interested in a specific type of object.

+* Stop publishing partial Update events using `UpdateEvent.withPartial()`.
+  Replace them by full Update events.
+* Stop using `UpdateEventData.isPartialUpdate()`,
+  `UpdateEventData.isFullUpdate()`, and `UpdateEventData.objectId` and
+  `UpdateEventData.changedProperties` getters.
+* Stop publishing full Update events using `UpdateEvent.withFull()`.
+Use `UpdateEvent.withObject()` instead.
+* Stop observing Update events with `CommunicationManager.observeUpdate()`.
+Use either `CommunicationManager.observeUpdateWithCoreType()` or `CommunicationManager.observeUpdateWithObjectType()`.

 ### Changes in Sensor Things

-* You can now call `SensorSourceController.findSensor(predicate)` to look up a registered sensor satisfying a predicate.
+* You can now call `SensorSourceController.findSensor(predicate)` to look up a registered sensor satisfying a certain predicate.
 * Sensor objects emitted by `SourceCodeController.registeredSensorsChangeInfo$`
   are read-only.
-If you need to manipulate one, clone the object first (using `clone()` function in `@coaty/core`).
+If you need to modify one, clone the object first (using `clone()` function in `@coaty/core`).

 ### Changes in Database Adapters

+Registration of database adpaters has been simplified: You can register them as container components, like controllers.

 * Stop registering your adapters with `DbAdapterFactory.registerAdapter()`.
-  Instead, register adapters as container components using the new [`Components.dbAdapters`](https://coatyio.github.io/coaty-js/man/developer-guide/#persistent-storage-and-retrieval-of-coaty-objects) property.
+* Register adapters as container components using the new [`Components.dbAdapters`](https://coatyio.github.io/coaty-js/man/developer-guide/#persistent-storage-and-retrieval-of-coaty-objects) property.